Top

 Have you been charged with a crime in Central Florida?
 With offices conveniently located in DeLand and Daytona Beach, our team can defend you against your criminal charges.
 Contact us today at (386) 280-4977!

 The crime of child abuse escalates in severity depending on how severe the abuse of the child was.
-This is can be determined by the level of harm caused to the child.
+This can be determined by the level of harm caused to the child.
 If the abuse is severe, the crime becomes aggravated child abuse.
-Florida statute defines aggravated child abuse as the occurring when:
+Florida statute defines aggravated child abuse as occurring when:

 • A person commits aggravated battery on a child.